dhurlburtusa/shortcuts/typescript/typescript-notes.md

 **Contextual typing**: The process of infer types based on contextual information such as where a function is invoked.

+**Control flow analysis**: The analysis of code based on reachability, and TypeScript uses this flow analysis to narrow types as it encounters type guards and assignments.

 **Interfaces**: A name given to an object type declaration.
 Is very similar to type aliases except that a type alias cannot be re-opened to add new properties.

 ```ts